BrokenSource/Pyaket/website/faq/alternatives.md

 icon: octicons/versions-16
 ---

 Pyaket is not the first project solving the packaging problem.
 Many alternatives out there served as inspiration for the design choices and features of the project, but ultimately none solved my needs and requirements.
-Here's my thoughts, differences and similarities on each of them - feel free to reach me out if any feature has been added solving any of these and/or I'm wrong.
+Here's my thoughts, differences and similarities on each of them - feel free to reach out if any feature has been added solving any of these and/or I'm wrong.

 <!-- Ordered by how much each item blocked my usage of it -->
 :material-arrow-right: Items are generally ordered by how much each blocked or limited my usage.